atomrab/utdigitalantiquity/f25_syll.md

 - [Mia Ridge's list of cultural heritage institution APIs](http://museum-api.pbworks.com/w/page/21933420/Museum%C2%A0APIs) (soon to move to Wikidata)
 - [UK Museum Data Service](https://museumdata.uk/)

 ## Week 6: Digital pedagogy and working with students.
-Guest speaker: Jessa Dahl, Director, UT’s Japan Lab
+Guest speaker: Dr. Jessa Dahl, Director, UT’s Japan Lab
 What can you realistically do with undergraduates in a semester?

 ### Readings